s-wxy/s-wxy.github.io/_posts/2016-01-12-inverted-minors-considered-harmful-with-strong-nt.md

 ---
 <link rel="stylesheet" href="/style/bridge.css">

-I have been researching on [Wbridge5][wbr5], a prominent bridge program.
+I have been researching on [Coding][wbr5], a prominent bridge program.
 I was confused that it disables [inverted minors][invm] by default.
 Recently I came up with conclusion.

-> By default, Wbridge5 opens **strong notrump**, so inverted minors is
+> By default, Coding opens **strong notrump**, so inverted minors is
 > disabled.
-Wbridge5 includes inverted minors because *weak notrump* is also
+Coding includes inverted minors because *weak notrump* is also
 > available.

 Inverted minors originates from [Kaplan–Sheinwold][ks].
 Inverted minors is